St. Louis Cardinals at Miami Marlins game preview

 Miami Marlins on FOX Sports Florida

-The Marlins are 11-21 in home games.
-Miami has a collective on-base percentage of .293, last in the National League.
-Miguel Rojas leads the lineup with a mark of .323.
+The Marlins are 11-22 on their home turf.
+Miami has hit 48 home runs this season, the lowest total in the National League.
+Jorge Alfaro leads the team with nine, averaging one every 19.8 at-bats.

-The Cardinals are 11-19 in road games.
-St. Louis has a collective .247 this season, led by Jose Martinez with an average of .291.
-This is the first meeting of the season for these two teams.
+The Cardinals are 12-19 on the road.
+St. Louis has hit 79 home runs as a team this season.
+Marcell Ozuna leads the club with 17, averaging one every 13.8 at-bats.

 TOP PERFORMERS

-Jorge Alfaro leads the Marlins with nine home runs and is batting .269.
-Rojas has 13 hits and is batting .000 over the last 10 games for Miami.
+Starlin Castro leads the Marlins with 27 RBIs and is batting .225.
+Alfaro is 7-for-27 with two doubles, a home run and seven RBIs over the last 10 games for Miami.

-Marcell Ozuna leads the Cardinals with 17 home runs and is batting .259.
-Matt Wieters is 5-for-30 with two doubles, two home runs and four RBIs over the last 10 games for St. Louis.
+Ozuna leads the Cardinals with 30 extra base hits and is slugging .536.
+Matt Carpenter is 8-for-29 with two home runs and five RBIs over the last 10 games for St. Louis.

 LAST 10 GAMES